Primary AuthorChara Scroope,

 - In a business setting, Tongans tend to be very polite.
 They may say what they think their foreign counterpart wants to hear, regardless of whether it is entirely accurate.
-See ‘Verbal' in Communication for more information.
+See Communication for more information.

 - Gifts are sometimes exchanged at meetings.
 Food or souvenirs from your home country are often appreciated gifts.

 - Foreigners who wish to invest in Tonga need a Tongan partner for any economic venture.

 - Most business transactions are conducted in English.

 - In June 2017, several Pacific Island countries (including Tonga) along with Australia and New Zealand signed the Pacific Agreement on Closer Economic Relations Plus (PACER Plus), a free-trade and economic development agreement.

 Get a downloadable PDF that you can share, print and read.